-Required Course(s)

-Yes

-No

-New or Existing Course(s) New course in the existing CSSG prog gram

-New or Existing Program Existing programs include BA major in Modern Languages; BA, BSc,

-(include name) BMgt, BMus minors in German.
-CSSG is organized under the auspices

-of the Canadian Association of Univer

-features students from a wide variety well. of other Canadian universities as

-Course Description(s) AUGER 415 German Immersion Co mmunity Service-Learning

-3 (fi 6) (Spring/Summer, variable).
-St

-community service to participants in the

-Germany program in the form of supe

-consultation.
-They also critically reflect and interpreted and language teacher

-relations.
-Prerequisite: Having particip

-School in Germany and having compl

-consent of the instructor.
-Note: Stude •

-Deteile able to demonstrate a high level of Ge erman language proficiency.
+Required Course(s) ☐ Yes No New or Existing Course(s) New course in the existing CSSG program New or Existing Program (include name) Existing programs include BA major in Modern Languages; BA, BSc, BMgt, BMus minors in German.
+CSSG is organized under the auspices of the Canadian Association of University Teachers of German, and thus features students from a wide variety of other Canadian universities as well.
+Course Description(s) 3 (fi 6) (Spring/Summer, variable).
+Students provide 50 hours of community service to participants in the Canadian Summer School in Germany program in the form of supervised classroom support and peer consultation.
+They also critically reflect on curriculum as planned, taught, and interpreted and language teacher-student professional interpersonal relations.
+Prerequisite: Having participated in the Canadian Summer School in Germany and having completed AUGER 200, 300, or 400 and consent of the instructor.
+Note: Students enrolling in this course must be able to demonstrate a high level of German language proficiency.

-Details Estimated Costs (Budget General Expenses of proposed Spring 2012 ALIGER 415 course
+Estimated Costs (Budget General Expenses of proposed Spring g 2012 AUGER 415 co ourse

-information may be included Ceneral Expenses of proposed Spring Assumes 4 students
+information may be included Assumes 4 students

 here or as an attachment) Expenses:

 Accommodation and meals in Kassel 3,200.00

 Travel/accommodation on tours in Germany 4,000.00

 Social/Cultural Activities 800.00

+Total Expenses 8,000.00

-Total Expenses Total Expense per student 8,000.00 2,000.00
+Total Expense per student 2,000.00

-Explanatory Notes The proposed fee range is the same a

-Canadian Summer School in German

-300, and 400.

-Over a period of approximately 6 1/2 v in a full course (approximately 85 hou

-Kassel) and in numerous additional ad

-museums, visits to theatres and opera

-and historical significance, and a four- day trip to Berlin.
-The main

-feature of the program is the students

-enhanced mainly by the fact that they culture and civilization. are immersed in German life,
+Explanatory Notes The proposed fee range is the same a Canadian Summer School in German 300, and 400.
+Over a period of approximately 6 1/2 in a full course (approximately 85 hou Kassel) and in numerous additional admuseums, visits to theatres and opera and historical significance, and a four feature of the program is the students enhanced mainly by the fact that they culture and civilization. weeks, CCSG student irs of classroom instructivities: lectures at values, excursions to cities day trip to Berlin.
+The JGER 200, s participate ction based in rious with cultural e main uistic skills